CapitalLiu/SolarZip/README.md

   ```
   ./bin/SolarZip 3 REL 1e-3 /SolarZip/data
   ```
   We have made the test data publicly available.
-If you're interested, you can access it here: https://github.com/CapitalLiu/SolarZip-TestData
+If you're interested, you can access it here👉: https://github.com/CapitalLiu/SolarZip-TestData
-## Citation
+## 📚Citation
 If you use SolarZip in your research, please cite our paper:
 ```
 @misc{liu2025solarzip,